docker/docs/docker-hub/download-rate-limit.md

 You can differentiate between these limits by looking at the error code.
 The "overall limit" will return a simple `429 Too Many Requests` response.
-The image download limit returns a longer error message that includes a link to this page.
+The pull limit returns a longer error message that includes a link to this page.